What Am I Entitled To In a Divorce?

-First consideration must always been given to the needs of the dependent children.
+The first consideration must always be given to the needs of the dependent children.
 Practically this means accommodation must be provided for the children and the custodial parent.

 This could mean one party may retain the marital home to house the children until they reach a certain age.

 This requires dividing the assets into matrimonial and non-matrimonial.
-Matrimonial property comprises those assets that have been acquired during the marriage and non-matrimonial assets are those assets that have accrued outside the marriage (i.e. assets brought into the marriage by either party at the outset, or Inheritance or gifts.)
+The matrimonial property comprises those assets that have been acquired during the marriage and non-matrimonial assets are those assets that have accrued outside the marriage (i.e. assets brought into the marriage by either party at the outset, or Inheritance or gifts.)

 Once the needs of each party have been met, then anything over may be divided further.